fermyon/bartholomew/docs/content/themes.md

 mkdir templates scripts static
 ```

-Create the custom theme by placing the handlebar templates in the `template/` folder while the rhai scripts are places in the `scripts/` folder.
-All the static assets like the images, js and CSS are placed in the static folder.
+Create the custom theme by placing the handlebar templates in the `template/` folder while the Rhai scripts are places in the `scripts/` folder.
+All the static assets like the images, JS and CSS are placed in the static folder.
 For reference on creating templates, refer to the [templates section](/templates).

 Once the required changes are done, commit and push the changes to a remote repository, so as to allow for the theme to cloned as a submodule that can be used for themeing a site.